tanakorn/cloudmc-samplesys/README.txt

 Description

-This is a demo project for CloudMC model checker.
+This is a demo project for SAMC model checker.
 The program 'LeaderElection' does only leader election.
 When you start multiple processes of LeaderElection, these processes talk with each other to elect a leader, and become idle.

-We integrate CloudMC to the LeaderElection.
+We integrate SAMC to the LeaderElection.
 The model checker will run the cluster of LeaderElection program and model check it.